Skip to main content

 }

-You can aggregate the transcript of the entire media file like this:
+You can aggregate the transcript of the entire media file like this (using polling_task_response_json from the polling step):

 transcript = ""